 8. Everyday household accidents

 You know what they say: You’re more likely to fall and seriously injure yourself in your own bathtub than get hurt or killed out in public.
-There’s a lot of truth in that!
+There’s a lot of truth to that!
 Biohazard cleanup companies respond to many, many household slip-and-fall injuries every year, most of which aren’t fatal but do involve a lot of blood… especially when the injury is a head wound.
+Even the all too common cases of non-fatal blunt force trauma that can create unexpectedly large amounts of blood.

 Blood quickly seeps through grout, into wall joinery, and down through floor vents.
 When the bathroom ventilation fan is on at the time of the accident, it sucks up blood mist and requires detailed cleaning; this holds true for whole-house HVAC systems as well.